Anatomy of a Truly Rock Solid Loft Bed

 components (effecting sturdiness) and quantity of components (an indicator of design refinement).

 • Do you need to purchase a mattress foundation separately?
-Our loft bed slats are strong and spaced
+Our loft bed mattress slats are strong

-at most 3 ½” apart, no additional platform is needed unless your mattress is unusually thin.
+and spaced at most 3 ½” apart, no additional platform is needed for most mattresses.

 • Is there personalized service with the master designer?
 How involved is he in the construction

-Our master designer performs very routine quality inspections, and can be contacted directly to
+process?
+Our master designer performs many routine quality inspections personally, and can be contacted

 • How do you like the overall appearance of their design?
 Call us biased, but we think our loft beds